krwhlee15/woodbot-labs/Lab2/design_decision_estimator.md

 ## Design Decisions:
-Now we like to narrow down and make decisions on which set of sensors we like to use.
+Now we like to narrow down and make decisions on which estimator we like to use.

 ### Requirements
 >- Navigation in an arena (2D plane)
 >- A map and an initial state are given
 >- Using affordable components and a microprocessor
 >- Indoor

 >- You cannot reset the robot during the operation (You cannot rescue the robot if localization fails)

 ###